ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 ![Lamb tajine](/assets/images/IMG_1100.jpg)

-It was very interesting to see that all restaurants served food that was made out of ingredients that you could get on the markets around the corners.
+It was very interesting to see all restaurants serving food that was made out of ingredients available on the markets around the corner.
 Unpacked, fresh local food.
 Delicious!

 ## Driving back to the coast

 Marrakech was awesome.
-However, all the turmoil can also be a little exhausting.
+However, all the turmoil can be a little exhausting.
 It was time to drive back to the coast and continue my trip down south.
 I left Marrakech on Sunday morning headed to Essaouira.
-This time there was no fog.
+There was no fog this time.
 Just the sun, the blue sky and the dessert.

 ![Entrance into the medina of Marrakech](/assets/images/IMG_1126.jpg)